Wh0amiii/Port_Scanner/README.md

 1. Choose [1] Scan Ports or [2] Exit

-2. If [1] is choosen, enter the ip's target, press enter
+2. If [1] is choosen, enter the target's ip, press enter

 3. Writte the port range of your scanning process, example: 20000-26000, press enter